 Adding lots of layers will make your hair look nice and full.

 Choppy cuts look especially great with fine hair.

 Try bangs that are graduated from short to long.
-Undercutting with longer layers on top can give you the flexibility to use styling products to style it up or down as much as you want, while making sure that you look as good on your casual days as you do when you decide to go glam.
+Undercutting with longer layers on top can give you the flexibility to use styling products to style it up or down as much as you want, while making sure that you look as good on your casual wash and wear days as you do when you decide to go glam.